qrefine/qr-tests-cluster/README.md

    XXX This needs a careful and clear description what's being done and how.
 Adding H and missing non-H atoms?
 Remove altlocs?
 Reset occupancies?
 XXX

+   All PDBs in folder 01 have no errors in running 02_run_update_pdb.py are listed in folder 02.

-   After checking those completed structures in 02 by visualisaton, all proper completed structures are stored in 03 and  ready for quantum refinement.
+   After checking those completed structures in 02 by visualisaton and comparing their charges with MOZYME calculated charges, all properly completed structures are stored in 03 and  ready for quantum refinement.

 Current issues to be resolved ASAP: